open-toast/extract-looker-metadata/README.md

 #### test_extract_query_details

-This test ensures that the script can read in a JSON file and produce the the right attributes from the JSON.
+This test ensures that the script can read in a JSON file and produce the right attributes from the JSON.

 #### test_find_date_range